-The Group's R&D expenses in 2014 were up by 4% at EUR 106 (102) million, of which the Pharmaceuticals business accounted for EUR 99 (94) million.
-The Group's R&D expenses accounted for 11% (10%) of the Group's net sales.
+The Group's R&D expenses in 2015 were EUR 108 (106) million, of which the Pharmaceuticals business accounted for EUR 101 (99) million.
+The Group's R&D expenses accounted for 11% (11%) of the Group's net sales.
 R&D expenses also include expenses related to development of the current portfolio.

-In 2014 Orion commenced global collaboration with Bayer in the development and commercialisation of an investigational novel oral androgen receptor inhibitor (ODM-201).
-ODM-201 is in clinical development for the treatment of patients with prostate cancer.
-Bayer and Orion jointly have started a Phase III clinical trial for further evaluation of the efficacy and safety of ODM-201 in patients with non-metastatic castration-resistant prostate cancer (nm-CRPC).
+In 2014 Orion commenced global collaboration with Bayer in the development and commercialisation of a novel oral androgen receptor inhibitor (ODM-201).
+The companies have an ongoing joint Phase III clinical trial for further evaluation of the efficacy and safety of ODM-201 in patients with non-metastatic castration-resistant prostate cancer (nm-CRPC).

-Orion has an ongoing project to broaden the range of the inhalable Easyhaler[®] drugs product family.
+Orion has an ongoing project to broaden the range of the Easyhaler® product family.
 Orion is developing a fluticasone-salmeterol combined formulation for European markets.
 In this formulation fluticasone acts as an anti-inflammatory agent and salmeterol acts as a long-acting bronchodilator.

-Orion has commenced additional trials with the Bufomix Easyhaler[®] combined formulation (budesonide-formoterol).
-The aim is to obtain marketing authorisation for the product in at least some of the European countries that were not included in the decentralised marketing authorisation application process.
+In autumn 2015 Orion completed the additional trials with the budesonide-formoterol combined formulation in the Easyhaler® product family.
+Based on the results received, Orion has submitted a marketing authorisation application in Germany, France and the United Kingdom.
 In this formulation budesonide acts as an anti-inflammatory agent and formoterol acts as a long-acting bronchodilator.

-Orion is continuing development of an alpha-2c adrenoceptor antagonist (ORM-12741) for treatment of symptoms of Alzheimer's disease in collaboration with Janssen Pharmaceuticals Inc. In the initial Phase IIa clinical trial conducted by Orion, the efficacy and safety of the drug candidate in treatment of cognitive and behavioural symptoms related to Alzheimer's disease were investigated with positive results.
-In 2014 Orion and Janssen focussed on optimising the drug composition, and Orion is preparing to commence a new Phase IIa clinical trial with the drug candidate.
+Orion is continuing development of an alpha-2c adrenoceptor antagonist (ORM-12741) for treatment of symptoms of Alzheimer's disease in collaboration with Janssen Pharmaceuticals Inc. Orion has an ongoing Phase IIa clinical trial with a new drug formulation.
+In the initial Phase IIa clinical trial conducted by Orion, the efficacy and safety of the drug candidate in treatment of cognitive and behavioural symptoms related to Alzheimer's disease were investigated with positive results.